Journey to Pascha

 • Describe the Last Supper as a sign of Jesus’ love for His disciples

-• Describe Jesus’ washing of the feet of His disciples as an example of great humility
+• Describe Jesus’ washing of the feet of His disciples as an example of humble service to another

 • Relate the Last Supper to our reception of Holy Communion